 Save Money by Increasing Attic Insulation in Louisville

-Having the right amount of insulation in your attic can make your Louisville home more pleasant throughout the seasons.
-Increased energy efficiency could also help you save money on heating and cooling bills.
+Having the correct amount of insulation in your attic can make your Louisville home more pleasant throughout the seasons.
+Increased energy efficiency could also help you save money on heating and cooling expenses.

 Does My Home Have Enough Insulation?

 You can assess existing insulation to find out if you have a sufficient amount in your attic.
-If it’s shallower than 7” deep, your home is doesn’t have enough insulation.
+If it’s shallower than 7” deep, your home is underinsulated.
 In Louisville, 16-18” deep is recommended.